-SOC provides many opportunities to help you get a foot in the door or jump start your career.
+Get a foot in the door or jump start your career with SOC

 Our recent alumni are finding jobs with USA Today, The Washington Post, The Associated Press, The Discovery Channel, HBO, NBC News, Ogilvy Mather, Kaiser Family Foundation and PBS--organizations in which they are shaping the future of journalism, strategic communication, and film and media arts.